-Current contracting methods that provide a target of square metres or specific area cleared, for example, offer little incentive for the contractor to more efficiently use their assets.
-In many cases this will result in hazard free land being cleared and the contracting agencies and donors funds being wasted.
-As the contractor is being paid to "clear square metres" that is exactly what some contractors will do, with little or no effort expended to determine if a hazard is really present in the suspected area.
+Current contracting methods, which provide a target of square metres or specific area cleared, offer little incentive for the contractor to more efficiently use their assets.
+In many cases, this will result in hazard-free land being cleared, and the contracting agencies and donors funds being wasted.
+As the contractor is being paid to "clear square metres", some will do just that, without determining whether or not a hazard is actually present in the suspected area.

-Contracting options for the release of suspect areas through survey effort can allow contractors to more effectively use their assets to ensure that actual clearance is conducted, as much as possible, on areas that genuinely do contain hazards.
+Contracting options for the release of suspected areas through survey can allow contractors to more effectively use their assets to ensure that actual clearance is conducted as much as possible, on areas that genuinely do contain hazards.
 The challenge is how to ensure that the contracting method offered allows the contractor (and the contracting agency) the flexibility and the incentive to use all land release options available.

-In providing flexibility in the contractor's operations, there is also a requirement for any contract to have solid mechanisms in place to ensure that quality is maintained.
-An example may be an approved land release methodology, which complies with international and national standards, with adequate space in the scope of the contract to allow this methodology to be used by the contractor.
-Another may be where the contractor provides a specific capability and the identification of areas for clearance is managed by the contracting agent.
-This alternative requires that the contracting agency has personnel on the ground capable of carrying out correct task assessments and tasking the contractor in such a way so that non-technical methods are used as much as possible.
-Regardless of which mechanism is applied there will be a requirement for strong external quality assurance of the process.
+When there is flexibility in the contractor's operations, there is also a need for solid mechanisms in contracts to be put in place, to ensure that quality is maintained.
+An example of one such mechanism is approved SOPs, which outline in detail the operator's methodology for non-technical survey, technical survey and clearance.
+The SOP should comply with international and national standards, with adequate space in the scope of the contract, to allow this methodology to be used by the contractor.
+The contracting body should also have a detailed SOP on the land release process, as a requirement in the SOW.

+Another example of a contract is when the contractor provides a specific capability, and the contracting agent identifies areas for clearance.
+This alternative requires that the contracting agency has personnel on the ground capable of carrying out correct task assessments and tasking the contractor in such a way that non-technical methods are used as much as possible.
+Any type of contract, as stated above, would benefit from having a detailed agreed national standard and SOP on survey and clearance, to ensure that all parties are following the same minimum standard.
+Regardless of which mechanism is applied, a strong external quality assurance of the process will be needed.

-REQUIREMENTS WHEN CONTRACTING FOR LAND RELEASE
+RECOMMENDATIONS WHEN CONTRACTING FOR LAND RELEASE

-The challenge with regard to contracting for land release is to ensure that the contract mechanisms give the contractor the option of releasing land through survey and that they are provided with the incentives to do so where and when it is appropriate.
-Some basic requirements are discussed below.
+When contracting for land release, the challenge is to ensure that the contract mechanisms give the contractor the option of cancelling and releasing land through survey, and that they are provided with incentive to do so where and when appropriate.
+Some basic principles are discussed below: